Springboks captain Siya Kolisi applauded for moving on after divorce

 “My GOAT," the music DJ and producer reacted to the viral videos of Siya Kolisi shared on X.

-Earlier this week, a video showing Siya and Rachel getting on a boat ferry in Zimbabwe gained widespread attention.
+Earlier this week, a video showing Siya and Rachel boarding a ferry in Zimbabwe gained widespread attention.
 In the footage, the pair can be seen smiling and waving at a fan who spotted them.

 Dhlomo reacts to Kolisi's relationship status